-- 1 Click Start → All Programs → Accessories → Communications → Network Setup Wizard → Next → Checklist for creating a network. - NOTE: Selecting the connection method labeled This computer connects directly to the Internet enables the integrated firewall provided with Windows XP Service Pack 2 (SP2). - 2 Complete the checklist. - 3 Return to the Network Setup Wizard and follow the instructions on the screen.
+- 1 Click the Start button, point to Programs-Accessories-Communications, and then click Network Setup Wizard. - 2 On the welcome screen, click Next. - 3 Click Checklist for creating a network. - NOTE: Selecting the connection method labeled This computer connects directly to the Internet enables the integrated firewall provided with Windows XP Service Pack 2 (SP2). - 4 Complete the checklist. - 5 Return to the Network Setup Wizard and follow the instructions on the screen.